-If you become a valued member of a community, you can gain hundreds of connections at once, because once one person vouches for you, they can introduce you to everyone else.
+If you become a trusted member of a community, you can gain hundreds of potential allies at once, because once one person vouches for you, they can introduce you to everyone else.
 That means it’s like networking but one hundred times faster.

-In fact, getting involved in the right community is perhaps the single biggest thing you can do to help your career, and have a greater impact.
-You’ll not only gain connections, but knowledge, character, motivation, and more.
+In fact, getting involved in the right community is perhaps the single biggest thing you can do to make friends, advance your career, and have a greater impact.
+You’ll not only improve your connections, but also your knowledge, character, motivation, and more.

 Table of Contents

 There are lots of great communities out there.
-We’ve enjoyed being part of Y Combinator’s entrepreneur community – it made us more ambitious and (we think) more effective at running a startup.
-We’ve also enjoyed participating in the Skoll social entrepreneurship community, the Oxford philosophy “scene”, WEF’s Young Global Shapers, and many others.
+We’ve enjoyed being part of Y Combinator’s entrepreneur community – it made us more ambitious and more effective at running a startup…hopefully.
+We’ve also enjoyed participating in the Skoll social entrepreneurship community, the Oxford philosophy “scene”, the World Economic Forum’s Young Global Shapers, and many others.

 Steven Pinker, Johnstone Family Professor of Psychology at Harvard University and author of The Better Angels of Our Nature.

-We know people who have been involved with McKinsey, Harvard Business School, the Fulbright scholarship, the World Economic Forum, and other prestigious networks, but many of them say they find it more useful to meet other people in the effective altruism community.
+In fact, we know people who have been involved with McKinsey, Harvard Business School, the Fulbright Scholarship, the World Economic Forum, and other prestigious networks, but many of them say they find it more useful to meet people in the effective altruism community.
 Why?

-But what makes the effective altruism community even more powerful, is that we do share a common goal: to help others as much as possible.
-If you help someone else to have a greater impact, then you increase your own impact too, so you both succeed.
+In the effective altruism community people share a common goal: to help others as much as possible.
+So, if you help someone else to have a greater impact, then you increase your own impact too.
+So, you both succeed.

-Here’s another example: in the early days of 80,000 Hours, there were two people who had to choose between running the organisation and earning to give.
-We realised that Ben would be better at the former and the other had higher earning potential.
-So, Ben became the CEO, and the other person became our first major donor, enabling us to grow much faster than we could have otherwise.
+Earning to give can actually be an example of that kind of collaboration.
+In the early days of 80,000 Hours, Ben and Matt had to choose between running the organisation and earning to give.
+We realised that Matt had higher potential, and Ben would be better at running the organisation.
+In part, this is why Ben became the CEO, and Matt became our first major donor, as well as seed funding several other organisations.

 The easiest thing to do right now is to join the effective altruism newsletter.
 You’ll be sent a couple of emails that introduce the key ideas; a monthly update on new research; and updates on the occasional event near you.

-If you want to go more in-depth, check out Doing Good Better, a book by our co-founder Will MacAskill.
-Steven Levitt, the author of Freakonomics, said it “should be required reading for anyone interested in making the world better” so you know it’s got to be good.
+If you want to learn more about the ideas underlying the community, check out Doing Good Better, a book by our co-founder Will MacAskill.
+Steven Levitt, author of Freakonomics, said it “should be required reading for anyone interested in making the world better”.
+Or read this shorter introduction.